The Search

 This can be tough in the already exhausting process of apartment hunting, but you'll stand a better chance of finding a landlord who is willing to work with your particular set of circumstances—especially if you can swing moving in during the slower winter months.
 Be upfront with your broker and any landlords you contact about your situation.

-—Earlier versions of this article contained reporting and writing by Virginia K. Smith.
+—Earlier versions of this article contained reporting and writing by Virginia K. Smith and Emily Myers.

 Brick Underground articles occasionally include the expertise of, or information about, advertising partners when relevant to the story.
 We will never promote an advertiser's product without making the relationship clear to our readers.